qitianwu/NodeFormer/Readme.md

 - [2023.04.24] Another work DIFFormer (the 2.0 of NodeFormer, with simplified linear attention) will appear on ICLR2023.
 The open source [implementation](https://github.com/qitianwu/DIFFormer) is ready.

+- [2023.04.27] Upload the script for figure plotting `plot_main.ipynb` which contains the exact scores used for our figures in the paper.

 This work takes an initial step for exploring Transformer-style graph encoder networks for large node classification graphs, dubbed as ***NodeFormer***, as an alternative to common Graph Neural Networks, in particular for encoding nodes in an